Jadelua/JadeVM/README.md

 EXT mod_name - requires a lua library or a .lua module EXT_CALL mod_name func_name arg_count - calls a function from the module or library, mod name is the module name, func name is the function name and arg count is the arguments to input from stack (LIFO)
 </pre>

-later going to implement comments (right now, comments do not exist)